HackUnit/School_District_Analysis/README.md

 The next step was to re-calculate the math and reading scores by grade.

-- With the NaN value inserted, besides the "(9th)" grade, all of the other values remained the same in the re-analization.
+- With the NaN value inserted, besides the "(9th)" grade, all of the other values remained the same in the re-analyzation.

 ![Image of post math scores](/Resources/Post_math_scores.png)
-<sub>DataFrame of Math scores post re-analization.</sub>
+<sub>DataFrame of Math scores post re-analyzation.</sub>

 ![Image of post reading scores](/Resources/Post_reading_scores.png)
-<sub>DataFrame of Reading scores post re-analization.</sub>
+<sub>DataFrame of Reading scores post re-analyzation.</sub>

 ### Effects on School Spending Scores

 ![Image of School Spending Post and Original](/Resources/School_spending_post_original.png)
-<sub>DataFrames of the post and original analization of School Spending.</sub>
+<sub>DataFrames of the post and original analyzation of School Spending.</sub>

 - The differences between the original and post calculations on school spending per student is about 0.1%, which only really shows in the $630-$645 bin of the overall passing percentage.
 The data as a whole is not largely affected by the NaN values.